arafMustavi/arafMustavi/README.md

 ### Hi there 👋
 ## I'm Araf Mustavi
-### An undergrad student of Computer Science and Engineering from BUET
+### An almost graduate student of Computer Science and Engineering from BUET
 - 🔭 I’m currently working on building a game in Unity
-- 🌱 I’m currently learning Quantum Computing basics from Qiskit and AR-VR Development!
+- 🌱 I’m currently learning Speech Recognition and Sentiment analysis techniques | Quantum Computing basics from Qiskit | AR-VR Development!
 - 👯 I’m looking to collaborate on Data Science Competitions.
 Attending courses on World Quant University
 - 🤔 I’m looking for help with Bangla Optical Character Recognition
 - 💬 Ask me about Blockchain based use-case
 - 📫 How to reach me: arafmustavi@gmail.com
 - ⚡ Fun fact: I love to participate in competitions!
-Obsessed with CTF right now
+Obsessed with CTF right now at CTFlearn.com and CTFtime.org
-- 2020 Goals: Build a bangla OCR
+- 2021 Goals: Build a Gamification Based Human Behaviour Analysis Tool

 <!--
 **arafMustavi/arafMustavi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.